 Skip to content

 You used to be a team.
 Somewhere between the second kid, the second startup job, and the second pandemic, you stopped feeling like one.
-You're not fighting more.
-You just aren't really finding each other anymore.
-We see this couple in Walnut Creek almost every week, and there's a way back.
+You're not fighting more, you just aren't really finding each other anymore.
+We're the couples therapist Walnut Creek partners reach for when that pattern needs naming, and there's a way back.

 Evidence-based couples work for partners along the 680 corridor.
-We use the Gottman Method, Emotionally Focused Therapy, and attachment-based work.
-Telehealth across California, plus in-person with Tina Masoudi, AMFT #155851 (supervised by Christina Mathieson, LMFT #115093), at our Walnut Creek office.
+Gottman Method, Emotionally Focused Therapy, and attachment-based work with a licensed marriage and family therapist.
+Telehealth across California.

 Secure telehealth